-Let’s compare the availability of both services.
+We can compare the availability of both services.

-So, for availability, Revolut is clearly the winner.
+So, for availability, Revolut is the winner.

 Which has better support in Switzerland?

-Now, let’s compare the support in Switzerland.
+Now, we will compare the support in Switzerland.

 Neon has excellent support in Switzerland.
-You can withdraw CHF in any ATM.
+You can withdraw CHF at any ATM.
 And you can withdraw significantly more money per month.
 You can use the cards in the same shops as Revolut without issue.
 And you can also make transfers in CHF.
-Finally, you have a personal IBAN so that you can use this for your salary.
+Finally, you have a personal Neon IBAN so that you can use this for your salary.
 You do not need to top it up.

 Money Transfer Services